visgl/deck.gl/docs/api-reference/attribute-manager.md

     [`updateTriggers`](/docs/api-reference/layer.md#-updatetriggers-object-optional-).
   + `transform` (Function, optional) - callback to process the result returned by `accessor`.
   + `update` (Function, optional) - the function to be called when data changes.
 If not supplied, the attribute will be auto-filled with `accessor`.
-  + `enable` (Function, optional) - callback to determine if the attribute is enabled.
-If an attribute is disabled, it will receive a constant value that is the `defaultValue`.
-Default always returns `true`.
   + `instanced` (Boolean, optional) - if this is an instanced attribute (a.k.a. divisor).
 Default to `false`.
   + `isIndexed` (Boolean, optional) - if this is an index attribute